 Some of our partners and participants have strict travel and meeting restrictions due to the Corona outbreak, and more partners are likely to follow.

-Therefore, the INTELEC95 board has decided to cancel the INTELEC95 Energy Symposium 2020 as it had been moved to Tuesday 22 September 2020 this year.
+Therefore, the INTELEC95 board has decided to cancel the INTELEC95 Energy Symposium 2020.

 The symposium generally focuses on three fundamental fields of activity: power electronics, energy storage and intelligent distribution networks.